We're all familiar in some way with this situation:

 So that's a lot of goodness but what does this plant actually do for me?

-Here are four ways your new BFF will bless you:
+Here are four awesome ways it will help you:

 It's useful in treating: